 Down to tactical level

-Prioritise your workload by focussing on the channels which will generate the highest volume of leads/sales/revenue at the CPA/ ROI which is close to your targets.
+Prioritise your workload by focusing on the channels which will generate the highest volume of leads/sales/revenue at the CPA/ ROI which is close to your targets.

 Audience – who are you targeting?
 Consider demographics, interests, what are they actively looking to buy and any other relevant factors.